 ]

 Parquet is a columnar storage format optimized for large-scale data processing.
-It is widely used in data lakes and big data platforms due to its efficient storage, particularly for complex data types.
+It is widely used in data lakes and big data platforms because of its efficient storage and strong handling of complex data types.

 Benefits of Parquet: